henrikrxn/henrikrxn.github.io/content/blog/SSH-with-Teamcity/index.md

  keeps the tunnel open as long as the TeamCity agent is active.
 So a way to close the tunnel again was needed.

-So we used the SSH config file to use the `ControlMaster` feature so that we could the SSH connection.
+So we used the SSH config file to get access to the `ControlMaster` feature.

 ```shell-session
 Host <DNS entry>